Jovian-Experiments/Jovian-NixOS/docs/steam.md

 ## Start On Boot

-To automatically launch Gaming Mode on boot and enable desktop switching from the power menu:
+The following configuration snippet configures the system to automatically launch Gaming Mode on boot, and enables desktop switching to Plasma 5.

 ```nix
 {